carmichaeldylan-cdpro/Docker_Hpool_Miner/README.md

 ```

 ## Creating Signature Key
 You will have to console into the container to retreive your signature key.
-I have not yet found a simpler way of going this.
+I have not yet found a simpler way of doing this.
 ```
 docker exec -it hpool-miner bash plot-sign -action sign